A Friend of the Family (miniseries): Development

-The show's nine-episode duration allowed for more subtle and relatable story-telling than that of Abducted in Plain Sight.
-Antosca thought the story is "about a family overcoming something and getting to a place of forgiveness and healing where the monster has lost his power over them, which is also what made it worth telling".
-He classed the series as psychological horror.
-From the show's conception, he knew it would not include anything "exploitative or potentially gratuitous or uncomfortable".
-Antosca said viewers should be able to process each part of the story without being overwhelmed by anything that felt exploitative.
-He said A Friend of the Family should not show any of Broberg's abuse as a teenager, believing it would not serve the series' purpose.
-At the start of the show, Broberg introduces herself and explains her story to assure viewers she survives and because the events depicted are "nearly unbelievable, unless someone says, 'This happened.
+In May 2020, it was announced Universal Content Productions was developing a series about Broberg's kidnappings; Antosca was to write and executive produce the series under his banner Eat the Cat, and Jan and Mary Ann Broberg would serve as producers.
 In February 2022, the streaming platform Peacock gave the show a straight-to-series order with Eliza Hittman as director and executive producer.
 Hittman had never heard about Broberg's story before receiving the script for A Friend of the Family but she admired the show's writing, characters, and world so much she "devoured" its script.
 Her direction was not influenced by Abducted in Plain Sight due to the large number of omissions and limited duration.
 Since Abducted in Plain Sights production, true crime dramas had gained in popularity, prompting Hittman to contemplate the genre's ethics.
-Broberg was serving as producer, which Hittman described as a rare occasion in which the victim had granted consent.
-According to Antosca, Hittman was a key part of the "delicate psychological emotional character moments".
+Broberg was serving as producer, which Hittman described as a rare occasion in which the victim had granted consent, encouraging her to work on the project.
+According to Antosca, Hittman was a key part of the sensitive psychological and character-driven scenes.